BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 Summary: [...]

 Functions:
--Main: This is the main code where the model is trained and then forecasts.
+- Main: This is the main code where the model is trained and then forecasts.
--etc.
+- etc.

 Data:
 [...]